Read This First

 Prompt 3: I’m currently skeptical on there being a coherent grounding for A Priori knowledge.
 Can you elaborate on the more sophisticated arguments from those taking this position?

-The central claim is this: Skeptical perspectives on the grounding of a priori knowledge question the possibility and nature of knowledge that is said to be independent of empirical experience.
+In plain terms: Skeptical perspectives on the grounding of a priori knowledge question the possibility and nature of knowledge that is said to be independent of empirical experience.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make ‘A Priori’ Knowledge Issues tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.